-Group Child Care Homes and Child Care Centers must also submit a copy of first draw water test for lead every 2 years for all water supplies regardless if the facility is on a public water supply or a private well to the OEC Licensing Division.
+Please note that Group Child Care Homes and Child Care Centers must submit a copy of their first draw water test for lead every 2 years for all water supplies regardless if the facility is on a public water supply or a private well to the OEC Licensing Division.

 Steps to correct lead hazards will differ based on the type of license you have.

-Family Child Care Homes providers (homes owned or rented with NO CHILDREN UNDER 6 IN RESIDENCE) will be required to remediate lead hazards using an EPA-certified contractor trained in lead safe work practices.
+Family Child Care Homes providers (homes owned or rented with NO CHILDREN UNDER 6 IN RESIDENCE) are required to remediate lead hazards using an EPA-certified contractor trained in lead safe work practices.
 To find a certified contractor, see resources below.

-- Family Child Care Homes providers (homes owned or rented WITH CHILDREN UNDER 6 IN RESIDENCE) will be required to abate the lead hazards identified during the lead inspection.
-Per the Connecticut Public Health Code, when lead hazards are identified in the home of a child under the age of 6 all hazards must be abated using a CT DPH-licensed lead abatement professional.
+- Family Child Care Homes providers (homes owned or rented WITH CHILDREN UNDER 6 IN RESIDENCE) are required to abate the lead hazards identified during the lead inspection.
+Per the CGS 19a-111-2, when lead hazards are identified in the home of a child under the age of 6 all hazards must be abated using a CT DPH licensed lead abatement professional.

-Click here for the full statute.
-If abatement is required, a Lead Abatement Plan (see resources below) must be developed and submitted to your Local Health Department or Local Health District for review and approval prior to starting abatement work.
-To find a DPH-licensed lead consultant, see resources below.
+When abatement is required, a Lead Abatement Plan (see resources below) must be developed and submitted to your Local Health Department District for review and approval prior to the start of abatement work.
+To find a CT DPH licensed lead consultant, see resources below.

-Contact a lead consultant or your Local Health Department for assistance and guidance.
+Contact a lead consultant or your Local Health Department for additional assistance and guidance.

 Model Lead Hazard Remediation Plan for Child Day Care Facilities

-If lead hazards are found in your child care center or group child care home during the lead inspection you will be required to remediate them using an EPA-certified contractor trained in lead safe work practices.
+If lead hazards are found in your child care center or group child care home during the lead inspection you will be required to remediate those hazards using an EPA-certified contractor trained in lead safe work practices.